-This module provides a broad introduction to economics as students examine the definition of economics, learn about money, competition and market structures, macro- and microeconomics, supply and demand, the supply and demand curve, economic systems, and factors in productivity with a focus on the U.S. economy and the government's role.
+The economics curriculum module provides a broad introduction to this subject.
+Students examine the definition of economics, learn about money, competition and market structures, macro- and microeconomics, supply and demand, the supply and demand curve, economic systems, and factors in productivity with a focus on the U.S. economy and the government's role.

 In this activity, students will participate in a class "game" where they determine access to a limited number of desks/seats in the classroom based on criteria that they determine.
 Through this activity they will understand economics, scarcity, and economic choice.